 Allowances are not cumulative, which means that a PPS Club member in Business Class will receive either 30 or 100MB depending on the aircraft system, not 60 or 200MB.
 These allowances apply on a per sector basis, so passengers flying SIN-HKG-SFO will receive one complimentary allowance on the first leg, and a second on the next.

 Boingo access for Citi Prestige and World Elite Mastercard holders

 In addition to Wi-Fi, you can also get data connectivity through your cellphone.
-Singapore Airlines aircraft with Wi-Fi will also have cell service provided through either OnAir or AeroMobile.
+Singapore Airlines aircraft equipped with inflight connectivity systems will also offer cell service provided through either OnAir or AeroMobile.

 In order to use this service, you need to turn on the data roaming feature on your phone.

 It’s worth noting that the aircraft in SQ’s fleet without Wi-Fi are the ones which are being retired/returned to lessors anyway, and eventually we’ll be in a situation where all of SQ’s widebody fleet has connectivity.